Autodesk-Forge/forge-tutorial-postman/ModelDerivative_01/instructions/before_you_begin.md

 To import the Postman Collection and environment you need for this tutorial:

-1. Download the following zip file from the [*collections* folder](../collections) and extract it on your local machine.
+1. Download the following zip file from the [*collections* folder](../collections) and expand it on your local machine.

     - _model_derivative_collections.zip_